We earn a commission for products purchased through some links in this article.

 If you love decorating your home as much as us, were sure that you’re always gathering new ideas for your home, whether its keeping beautiful ideas from favourites magazines or pinning images you love on to a moodboard.

 These easy living room updates still make a great difference to the way you feel about your living space and if you get crafty by sewing your own cushions, or try a little bit of simple DIY its also easy to achieve a great look, even if youre on a budget.

-Be inspired by the gorgeous ideas in our photo gallery and start planning your next weekend project
+Have fun with these simple but creative ideas that’ll ring the changes without turning into a full room redo.
+Be inspired by the gorgeous ideas in our photo gallery and start planning your next weekend project .

 Painted in a colour that matches or contrasts with a key piece, plain wooden frames take on a designer look.

 How to: Paint your frames with two coats of high-gloss paint, and complete the look by creating new mounts in dramatic marbled paper.